How to choose the best running shoe? That fits your style

-Everybody, more or less, want the same thing from a running shoe: comfortable fit, light weight, cushioning and support.
+Everybody, more or less, wants the same thing from a running shoe: comfortable fit, lightweight, cushioning, and support.

 However, these features are not sweat-free.
 This means that you have to run the shoe several hundreds of miles to have the final verdict.
 Of course, at that point, it will be a little too late.

 Recommending the best running shoes is not straightforward.
 There are a lot of constraints that need to be addressed.
 The best shoe for you also has to suit your run.
 It has to suit your mileage, weight, terrain, and your feet shape, and morphology.

 Every runner has to choose the features the best fit him/her.
 In the case of a heavier runner, a cushioned and more supportive shoe is a must.
 A lighter runner will probably prefer a more minimal shoe.
 Likewise, for longer runs, you would prefer a more bouncy and cushioning pair for a comfortable ride.
 However, for racing, you would go for something lighter, faster, and more minimal.